Parc Clichy-Batignolles – Martin Luther King

-The Parc Clichy-Batignolles or Parc Clichy-Batignolles - Martin Luther King is a green space in Paris' 17th arrondissement (district).
+The Parc Clichy-Batignolles – Martin Luther King is a green space in Paris' 17th arrondissement (district).
+Part of the Clichy Batignolles urban development project, the park opened in stages between 2007 and 2021, and covers 10 ha.

+Background

 It is part of the Clichy Batignolles urban development project, which started in 2001, transforming 54 ha of land formerly occupied by freight yards for the French railway company SNCF.
+In the mid 2000s, the site was part of the Paris bid for the 2012 Summer Olympics, being the proposed site of the Olympic Village.

 The name of the park is derived from: proximity to the site of a nineteenth century Porte de Clichy, a gate in Paris' Thiers wall that opened to the commune of Clichy, Hauts-de-Seine; proximity to the former SNCF Batignolles station; and a tribute to the legacy of slain civil rights leader Martin Luther King Jr.